MrTheGood/lab_android/README.md

 These experiments can be:
 - Awesome animations
 - Cool UI components
 - New Android API features
+- New frameworks
 - New AndroidX library stuff
 - App architectures like MVVM (including Architexcture Components and/or DataBinding)
 - Or whatever the hell I want to try out